ms-iot/content/en-US/Samples/I2cTestTool.md

 1. SSH into your device and run `I2cTestTool.exe` (with required command line parameters, of course)

-### Creating a blank C++/CX console application
+## Creating a blank C++/CX console application

 Let's walk through the process of creating a console application that consumes WinRT components with C++/CX.

 1. Go to `File -> New Project` and select the
    `Visual C++ -> Windows -> Windows IoT Core -> Blank Windows IoT Core Console Application` template.

    ![Project Template]({{site.baseurl}}/Resources/images/I2cTestTool/NewBlankConsoleApp.png)

 1. Delete pch.h, pch.cpp, and ConsoleApplication.cpp.
 Precompiled headers are
-   generally a good idea, but we're not going to use them in this example for simplicity.
+   generally a good idea, but we're not going to use them in this example.

 1. Add a new file named `main.cpp` with the following contents

    {% highlight C++ %}
    main.cpp:

    #include <stdio.h>

    using namespace Platform;
    using namespace Windows::Devices::I2c;

    int main (Array<String^>^ args)
    {
        String^ aqs = I2cDevice::GetDeviceSelector();